dionis1030/nomad-consul-microservices-demo/README.md

 ## Provisioning AWS EC2 instances with Packer and Terraform
 You can now use Packer and Terraform to provision your AWS EC2 instances.
 Terraform has already been configured to retrieve AWS credentials from your Vault server which has been configured to dynamically generate short-lived AWS keys for Terraform.

-I've already used Packer to create Amazon Machine Image ami-8ea371f3 which uses Nomad 0.7.1 and Consul 1.0.6.
+I've already used Packer to create Amazon Machine Image ami-0409f240c51e6e2cc which uses Nomad 0.7.1 and Consul 1.0.6.
 You can use this as the basis for your EC2 instances.
 This AMI only exists in the AWS us-east-1 region.
 If you want to create a similar AMI in a different region or if you make any changes to any of the files in the shared directory, you will need to create your own AMI with Packer.
 This is very simple.
 Starting from the home directory, do the following (being sure to specify the region in packer.json if different from us-east-1):
 ```
 cd aws/packer
 packer build packer.json
 cd ..
 ```
-Be sure to note the AMI ID of your new AMI and to enter this as the value of the ami variable in the terraform.tfvars file under the aws directory.
+Be sure to note the AMI ID of your new AMI and to enter this as the value of the ami variable in the terraform.tfvars file under the aws directory after creating that file by copying terraform.tfvars.example.
 Save that file.
 Also edit [delay-vault-aws](./aws/delay-vault-aws) to echo the AWS region you are running in if it is not us-east-1.

 Before using Terraform, you need to use one of your AWS EC2 key pairs or [create](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2-key-pairs.html#having-EC2-create-your-key-pair) a new one.
 Please download your private key and copy it to the aws directory to make connecting to your EC2 instances easier.
 Be sure to specify the name of your key in the value for the "key_name" variable in terraform.tfvars under the aws directory.
-You should also set the variable owner_tag_value to your name or e-mail and then save that file before continuing.
+You should also set the variable owner_tag_value to your name or e-mail.
 Also set the vpc_id and subnet_id to an existing VPC and public subnet in it.
+Also be sure to set the vault_url variable to the address of your Vault server including the port.
+I use http://kubernetes-vault-elb-1667455164.us-east-1.elb.amazonaws.com:8200.

-Additionally, you need to set two environment variables so that Terraform can connect to your Vault server and request dynamically generated AWS keys.
-In particular, set `VAULT_ADDR` to something like `http://<address>:<port>` (using https if you have enabled TLS for your Vault server).
-I use http://ec2-54-215-103-114.us-west-1.compute.amazonaws.com:8200.
-Set VAULT_TOKEN to a Vault token on your server that is allowed to use the AWS secrets and SSH engines.
-The actual commands to set these on Mac OS X or Linux are `export VAULT_ADDR=http://<address>:<port>` and `export VAULT_TOKEN=<token>`.
+Additionally, you need to set the VAULT_TOKEN environment variable to a Vault token on your server that is allowed to use the AWS secrets and SSH engines.
+The actual commands to set this on Mac OS X or Linux is `export VAULT_TOKEN=<token>`.

 You also need to generate a Vault token for Nomad by running `vault token create -policy nomad-server -period 72h -orphan | sed -e '1,2d' | sed -e '2,6d' | sed 's/ //g' | sed 's/token//'`.
 Edit the terraform.tfvars file and replace "TOKEN_FOR_NOMAD" with this token.